Meditation & Silence vs Sound Healing

 Meditation & Silence

-Days begin early with meditation practice—6:00 AM typically.
+Days begin early with sitting meditation — 6:00 AM, when the mountain forest is barely light.
 The morning session builds the day's container.
-You will sit for 45 minutes, then have guidance and questions.
-Breakfast follows.
-Eating in silence, with attention to each bite.
-Late morning offers another sit—often self-directed.
-You practice what was taught, or simply sit and observe your mind.
-Midday brings lunch and quiet time.
-Some meditate.
-Some rest.
-Most find their rhythm.
-Afternoon practice—3:00 PM—brings another guided session or self-practice, depending on the day's structure.
+You sit for 45 minutes, then receive guidance and space for questions.
+Breakfast follows in silence.
+Eating with attention — each bite, each flavour, the warmth of chai.
+This is practice, not downtime.
+Late morning offers walking meditation through forest trails, then another sitting session — often self-directed.
+You practise what was taught, or simply sit and observe your mind.
+Midday brings lunch and quiet rest.
+Some sit.
+Some sleep.
+Some walk slowly.
+Your body knows what it needs — in silence, you can finally hear it.
+Afternoon practice — around 3:00 PM — brings a guided body scan or open awareness session, depending on the group's development.
 Dinner arrives simply.
-Evening brings the final sit—typically shorter, deeper, more introspective.
-By day three or four, your mind begins to stabilize.
-The chatter quiets.
-What remains is spacious and clear.
+Simple mountain food eaten in silence.
+Evening brings the final sit — typically shorter, but notably deeper and more spacious.
+By day three, your mind begins to stabilise.
+The compulsive chatter quiets.
+What remains is spacious, clear, and surprisingly warm.
+This is what you came for.

 Sound Healing